pandas-dev/pandas/doc/source/user_guide/basics.rst

 iterate over the (key, value) pairs.

 To iterate over the rows of a DataFrame, you can use the following methods:
+* :meth:`~DataFrame.iterrowdicts`: Iterate over DataFrame rows as dictionaries.
+  This converts the rows to dictionary objects.
+This is approximately as fast as :meth:`~DataFrame.itertuples`.
+There is a slight overhead from the necessary hashing of the column identifiers, but it also won't mangle the column identifiers like :meth:`~DataFrame.itertuples` has to if they aren't valid attribute identifiers.
 * :meth:`~DataFrame.iterrows`: Iterate over the rows of a DataFrame as (index, Series) pairs.
   This converts the rows to Series objects, which can change the dtypes and has some performance implications.